 As warmer weather returns, you may start to see butterflies and bumblebees return.
 Both are pollination wizards.

-To encourage butterflies to reside in your garden, it’s best to include food sources in the form of host plants for caterpillars and nectar plants for butterflies.
-See our article on plants which attract butterflies to the garden.
+To encourage butterflies to live in your garden, include food sources in the form of host plants for caterpillars and nectar plants for butterflies.
+See our article on plants that attract butterflies to the garden

 We adore the slow, fat, gentle bumbles.
 The first bumblebees are the queens who survived the winter months.
-If you wish to attract butterflies and butterflies, be sure to have available flowers and plants.
+If you wish to attract bumblebees and butterflies, have available flowers and plants.

 Learn more about bumblebees and which flowers attract the bumbles.